Academany/fabzero/basic/git.md

 ## Downloading a repository from Github
 [Github](github.com) is a web-based Git repository hosting.
 You don't need a github account or any software to download a zipped repository.

-> Exercise: Visit GitHub and download a repository in zip format.
+> **Learning by doing:** Visit GitHub and download a repository in zip format.
 Think of the inconveniences of proceeding that way.

 ## Installing git
 For the next part of the course we will need to install [git](https://git-scm.com/).
 In Ubuntu type in a terminal window:

 `sudo apt-get install git`

-> Exercise: Install git in your laptop.
+> **Learning by doing:** Install git in your laptop.

 ## Configuring git
 Set some basic config and tell git who you are.
 I might not have to remind that, but please remember gentle reader, to replace **yourname** with your actual name and **youremail** with your actual email address.